cloke/peel/README.md

 - [ ] Switch branch while file list is selected does not refresh list.
 Ideally the entire view hiarachy would be repainted and selection removed.
 - [ ] Switch branch and branches should refresh.
 Again full repaint would be ideal
 - [ ] When a file is moved the commit view shows errors on removed files.
 Status "AD" and "R" are not taken into account.
+- [ ] Convert file change list to an object that includes status changes and escaped path.
+- [ ] Training wheels mode.
+When a destructive action takes place show an "are you sure" modal, but then allow to not show again.

 ### Commits
 - [ ] Require commit message before button is enabled